home climbing areas field notesknowledgedisclaimercopyrightcontactdonate

 Free ascent.
 In February of 1986, Michael Bearzi and Eric Winkelmann (USA) did the first free ascent of Cerro Torre via this route, climbing sections of AI6.
 They climbed in the best possible style that existed at the time, using leashes but not hanging from ice-tools or ice-screws in the middle of pitches.
 They took three days up and down.

 Winter ascent.
-In July of 1999, Swiss Thomas Ulrich, Stefan Siegrist and David Fasel, with American Gregory Crouch reached the summit plateau, at the base of a an 6 meter tall summit mushroom.
+In July of 1999, Swiss Thomas Ulrich, Stephan Siegrist and David Fasel, with American Gregory Crouch reached the summit plateau, at the base of a an 6 meter tall summit mushroom.
 On their first attempt they fixed three ropes, two on the mixed pitches leading to the col della Speranza and one on the Elmo.
 Because of the cold they found extremely hard ice conditions on which just getting screws to turn was very hard work.
 On their final attempt they bivied at the col and a second time on top of a small mushroom after the headwall.
 Ulrich showed that his years spent behind the lens had not taken away any of his brilliance as a climber, as it was him who lead all three cruxes.
+In August of 2013 Siegrist returned to the route with Dani Arnold, Thomas Huber and Matías Villavicencio, climbing the route to the very summit.

 Solo ascent.
 Walter Hungerbuhler (Switzerland) the 9/12/2008.
 Walter’s was the first solo ascent of the route, the first solo ascent of Cerro Torre without Maestri’s bolts and the 4th solo ascent of the peak.
 Walter approached via the Standhardt col, and belayed himself in two pitches, the headwall and the last mushroom pitch.
-The route was pretty well “hacked”, having been climbed by ten people on that very same day, and by ten other people a few days earlier.
-Walter is the only solo climber to have climbed Cerro Torre without ever roping up with other climbers, on approach or descent.
+The route was well “hacked”, having been climbed by ten people on that very same day, and by ten other people a few days earlier.
+Walter was the first solo climber to climb Cerro Torre without ever roping up with other climbers, on approach or descent.

 - Chiappa, Conti, Ferrari, and Negri in 1974.
 First ascent of the peak.